PseudoDevs/IamGhost/bmd7.md

-Last updated: 2024-04-08 13:53:00
+Last updated: 2024-04-08 13:54:07
-Random Quote: I have let you come wash my dishes.
-I said my oven needed cleaning, I invited you to a p-rno! - Victoria
+Random Quote: I pray for a glimpse of Azor Ahai, and R'hllor shows me only Snow.  -  Melisandre